London, UK (fully online), 3 - 7 May 2021

 1. XAI in Action: Applied perspectives.

 EXTRAAMAS explicitly encourages the submission of applied research and demonstration papers.
 To further facilitate applied perspectives, EXTRAAMAS will organize a panel of industry experts.
 The panel will be guided to discuss a set of -- sometimes provocative questions -- in interaction with the audience.
+To facilitate engineering perspectives, EXTRAAMAS will feature a keynote by Julie Shah, leader of the

 2. Explainable Reasoning in Face of Contradictions: Cross-disciplinary Perspectives.